ABCs Of Memphis In May 2016 Edition

 W is for Water: Dehydration sucks, and it's easily preventable.
 Start hydrating a few days before you head to Music Fest or BBQ Fest.
 During the festivals, a good rule is one bottle of water / big glass of water for every big beer.

-X is for X-citing to see all those bands: I know I'm cheating with the X on this one, but the point is that the lineup is a great one this year.
-Not sure which bands you want to catch?
-Take this quiz to find out.
+X is for X-citing to see all those bands: I know I'm cheating with the X on this one, but the point is that the lineup has a lot going on.
+See the whole list here.

 Y is for You're going to need a break: At some point, you will need a break from the festival.
 It's more than ok to leave Tom Lee Park for a little bit and grab a snack (and a seat) at any of the restaurants downtown.